mikrono/tModLoaderWiki_kr_ko/Localization.md

 Open up the new files in a text editor and confirm that they look correct.
 There should be all the entries that were previously in the current `.hjson` files as well as newly generated entries for all other content in the mod.
 If it looks good, continue to the next steps.

 ### Changed Keys
-Note that many key layouts have changed.
-These will automatically adjust in the export, but any custom keys or code that uses the old key layout will need to be fixed by the modder.
+Note that many key patterns have changed.
+These will automatically adjust in the export, but any custom keys or code that uses the old key pattern will need to be fixed by the modder.
 For example, `Mods.{ModName}.ItemName.{ContentName}` is now `Mods.{ModName}.Items.{ContentName}.DisplayName`.

-<details><summary>Changed Key Layouts</summary>
+<details><summary>Changed Key Patterns</summary>

 ```
 Mods.{ModName}.DamageClassName.{ContentName}		Mods.{ModName}.DamageClasses.{ContentName}.DisplayName